microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/signin-list.md

 ## Response

 If successful, this method returns a `200 OK` response code and collection of [signIn](../resources/signin.md) objects in the response body.
-The collection of objects is listed in descending order based on **createdDateTime**.
+The collection of objects is listed in descending order based on **createdDateTime** and .

 ## Examples